Key takeaways from Trump’s speech at the 2025 Davos World Economic Forum

 United States President Donald Trump has delivered the first international speech of his second term, appearing via livestream before the World Economic Forum in Davos, Switzerland.

-Thursday’s remarks, however, took a combative approach to international diplomacy as he once again threatened tariffs against foreign competitors – and even allies like the European Union and Canada.
+Thursday’s remarks, however, took a combative approach to international diplomacy, as he once again threatened tariffs against foreign competitors — and even allies like the European Union (EU) and Canada.

 Recommended Storieslist of 3 items